 Now, what you’ll need to keep in mind, though, when considering a free VPN is that even the best free VPNs will inherently come with certain limitations.
 Of course, there’s gonna be some sort of tradeoff any time you get something for free, including a VPN.
 With a free VPN, you’ll typically be limited in how much data you’re allowed to download while using the VPN, how many servers you’ll have access to, and how fast your connection speeds will be.

 It’s also unlikely that you’ll be able to unblock Netflix libraries with a free VPN, or most other popular streaming platforms for that matter.
 If the ability to unblock streaming sites is something you definitely want from your VPN, and still want to keep your expenses to a minimum, I’d suggest checking out a cheap VPN for expats so you can unblock all the streaming content you want while barely making a dent in your bank account.
+As well as streaming it is also unlikely that you can use a free VPN service for torrenting.
+Check out my guide on how to stay secure when torrenting for more information about this.

 A quality free VPN will, however, be perfectly suited for general browsing while maintaining your online security at home and on the go.
 A free VPN can also help you bypass state censorship efforts and access news sites from abroad.
 So if you find yourself traveling a lot as an expat and want to stay safe on public Wi-Fi, or if you want to keep up with the latest news from back home, but don’t necessarily need anything from your VPN beyond that, then a free VPN would be an excellent solution for you.